ufal/lindat-corpora-conversions/README.md

 ## <a name="intro"></a>Introduction

-Conversion of corpora from vertical text to binary format is done by the compilecorp tool provided by the manatee package.
+Conversion of corpora from vertical text to binary format is done by the *compilecorp* tool provided by the manatee package.
-Two files are needed for the conversion: the vertical text (i.e. corpus) itself and corpus configuration file that describes in detail the contents of the corpus.
+Two files are needed for the conversion: the vertical text (i.e. corpus) itself and a corpus configuration file that describes in detail the contents of the corpus.

-The vertical text is documented here: http://www.sketchengine.co.uk/documentation/wiki/SkE/PrepareText<br />
+The vertical text is documented here: https://www.sketchengine.co.uk/documentation/preparing-corpus-text/<br />
-The corpus configuration file is documented here: http://www.sketchengine.co.uk/documentation/wiki/SkE/Config/FullDoc And a bit more about Creating a corpus in general is here: https://www.sketchengine.co.uk/documentation/
+The corpus configuration file is documented here: https://www.sketchengine.co.uk/corpus-configuration-file-all-features/<br />
+And a bit more about Creating a corpus in general is here: https://www.sketchengine.co.uk/documentation/preparing-a-text-corpus-for-the-sketch-engine-overview/

 ### Directory structure

-On {kontext-dev,kontext}, the following directories are symlinks to the actual location of the data:
+On {`kontext-dev`,`kontext`}, the following directories are symlinks to the actual location of the data:
 ```
 /opt/lindat/kontext-data/corpora
 /opt/projects/lindat-services-kontext/{devel,production}/data/corpora